remore/burn/README.md

 [Reference for :nes mode](https://github.com/remore/burn/blob/master/FUEL-ROM.md)

-Reference for :nes mode(coming soon)
+Reference for :telnet mode(coming soon)

 ...and there is many TBDs(articles about #show, #sprite, #rand and #is_pressed are coming very soon)